verdict-project/verdict/docs/docs/getting_started/quickstart.md

 # Quickstart Guide

 We will install VerdictDB, create a connection, and issue a simple query to VerdictDB.
-In this Quickstart Guide, we will use an MySQL database for VerdictDB's backend database.
+In this Quickstart Guide, we will use MySQL for VerdictDB's backend database.
 See [How to Connect](/getting_started/connection/) for the examples of connecting to other databases.

 ## Install

-Create a [Maven](https://maven.apache.org/) project and place the following dependency in the `<dependencies>` of your pom.xml.
+Create an [empty Maven project](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) project and place the following dependency in the `<dependencies>` of your pom.xml.
 ```pom
 <dependency>